MasteryEducation/ClojureForJava.com/content/3/13/2/index.md

 }
 ```

-#### Clojure Equivalent
+#### Clojure Implementation

-In Clojure, we can use higher-order functions to achieve the Strategy pattern.
+In Clojure, you can use functions to represent strategies, passing them as arguments to other functions.

 ```clojure
 (defn add-strategy [a b]